-If you don't have formal qualifications and wish to study locally for a university degree, this pathway is for you.
-The first two years of our BA (Hons) Social Studies are taught at a local college enabling you to gain the skills and confidence to prepare you for the final two years here at the University.
+If you do not have formal qualifications and wish to study locally for a university degree, this pathway is for you.
+The first two years are taught at a local college enabling you to gain the skills and confidence to prepare you for the final two years here at the University.

 A flexible programme which is structured in a flexible way, enabling you to study at your own pace (up to 10 years).
 There are a number of evening modules but you will need to be able to study daytime too if you wish to choose from the full range of modules on offer.
 We welcome your application whatever your background and experience.

 There are a range of subjects you can study as a part-time degree:

 Study alongside work, with one day per week studying.
 Throughout your degree, you'll be employed by your current employer working as an apprentice social worker.
 Applications are made via your employer.

 Kate Gibbins, Student Finance Officer provides details of the funding available for part-time students in 2019/20.